kstenerud/streamux/streamux-specification.md

 * Response to a canceled request.
 * `cancel` message for a request not in progress.

 These situations can arise when the transmission medium is lagged, or as the result of a race condition.
 A response to a request may have already been en-route at the time of cancellation, or the operation may have already completed before the `cancel` message arrived.
 A response to a canceled request must be ignored and discarded.
-A peer must always respond to a `cancel` request with a `cancel ack`, even if there is no operation to cancel.
+A peer must always send a response to a `cancel` request, even if there is no operation to cancel or the request was not found.

 The following are error conditions:

 * Response to a nonexistent request.
-* `cancel ack` for a request that wasn't canceled.
+* `cancel response` for a request that wasn't canceled.

-In the error case, the peer may elect to report an error (outside of the scope of this protocol) or end the connection, depending on your use case.
+In the error case, the peer may elect to report an error and/or end the connection, depending on your use case.